ssjh23/chord-go/README.md

    ```
    show service
    ```
-   And `GetChordNode` and `RequestFromClient` should be listed
+   And all the RPCs should be listed

-5. To call either RPCs, use the following command:
+6. To call either RPCs, use the following command:
    ```
    call <service_name>
    ```
-6. When prompted, enter the request values into the terminal.
+7. When prompted, enter the request values into the terminal.
 The request values do not matter for this case, its just to test that requests can be processed
-7. For `GetChordNode`, the response will look similar to
+8. For `GetChordNode`, the response will look similar to
    ```
    {
      "id": "4",